garden-io/garden/docs/getting-started/quickstart.md

 After that you can either go through [first project tutorial](../tutorials/your-first-project/) which explains step-by-step how to add Garden to an existing project.
 Or you can check out the [Next Steps guide](./next-steps.md) which gives you a more high level but still step-wise overview of how to adopt Garden and add it to your stack.

-If you have any questions or feedback—or just want to say hi 🙂—we encourage you to join our [Discord community](https://go.garden.io/discord)!
+If you have any questions or feedback—or just want to say hi 🙂—we encourage you to use [Garden Discussion](https://github.com/garden-io/garden/discussions)!

 ## Troubleshooting